khoaphp/Plinko_Blockchain_Game/README.md

 ### Open config.json and change to your chain you want.

-1. Setup Mongodb (local or Cloud is acceptable)
+1. Setup Mongodb (local or Cloud is acceptable, ex https://mongodb.com)
-2. Choose which blockchain you want, recommend: Binance Smart Chain Testnet (Mainet if you want).
+2. Choose which blockchain you want, recommend: Binance Smart Chain Testnet (Mainnet if you want).
+Deploy contract Token.sol & Deplsit.sol (inside folder sol), and update address line 7 & 8
-3. Visit https://docs.bscscan.com/misc-tools-and-utilities/public-rpc-nodes for more RPC url.
+3. You can choose any Chain you want, ex Polygon, BSC, Coinex, Ethereum, Aribitrum...
+Just visit https://docs.bscscan.com/misc-tools-and-utilities/public-rpc-nodes for more RPC url.
+In config.json, by default, I'm using Binance Smart Chain Testnet

 # Upgrade functions